hsahovic/poke-env/docs/source/rl_with_open_ai_gym_wrapper.rst

 .. note:: This example necessitates `keras-rl <https://github.com/keras-rl/keras-rl>`__ (compatible with Tensorflow 1.X) or `keras-rl2 <https://github.com/wau/keras-rl2>`__ (Tensorflow 2.X), which implement numerous reinforcement learning algorithms and offer a simple API fully compatible with the Open AI Gym API.
 You can install them by running ``pip install keras-rl`` or ``pip install keras-rl2``.
 If you are unsure, ``pip install keras-rl2`` is recommended.

+.. warning:: ``keras-rl2`` version 1.0.4 seems to be causing problems with this example.
+While we are trying to find a workaround, please try using version 1.0.3

 Implementing rewards and observations
 *************************************

 The open ai gym API provides *rewards* and *observations* for each step of each episode.
-In our case, each step corresponds to one decision in one battle and battles correspond to episodes.
+In our case, each step corresponds to one decision in a battle and battles correspond to episodes.

 Defining observations
 ^^^^^^^^^^^^^^^^^^^^^

 Observations are embeddings of the current state of the battle.
-They can be an arbitrarily precise description of battle state, or a very simple representation.
+They can be an arbitrarily precise description of battle states, or a very simple representation.
 In this example, we will create embedding vectors containing:

 - the base power of each available move
 - the damage multiplier of each available move against the current active opponent pokemon